-Reporting on our sustainability efforts and actions is important to a variety of our stakeholders.
-Our investors, suppliers, customers, political and regulatory leaders, and employees increasingly want to know about the direct impacts of Clean Harbors' businesses, as well as (ESG) issues and trends.
+Reporting on our sustainability efforts and actions is important to our stakeholders.
+Our investors, suppliers, customers, political and regulatory leaders, and employees increasingly want to know about the direct impacts of Clean Harbors' businesses, as well as ESG issues and trends.
 We used a wide array of tools to identify the issues of greatest importance to our internal and external stakeholders and our businesses.
 Our program is focused on the following strategies: